vkononov/cloudflare-turnstile-rails/README.md

 ### Running the Test Suite

 [Appraisal](https://github.com/thoughtbot/appraisal) is used to run the full test suite against multiple Rails versions by generating separate Gemfiles and isolating each environment.
-To install dependencies and exercise all unit, integration and system tests:

 Execute **all** tests (unit, integration, system) across every Ruby & Rails combination: